S4vemeG1rl/TG-BOT-Generation-Image-Free-API/README.md

 | 🎨 100+ Styles       | From **photorealistic** to **anime** |
 | 🤫 Private API       | No bans, no rate limits              |

+🧩 Components
+🐍 Python 3.10+

+📦 PyInstaller (.exe builder)

+🤖 Proprietary AI Backend (private API)

+❓ FAQ
+Q: Why is the ZIP password-protected?
+A: To prevent antivirus from flagging the .exe as suspicious 😉

+Q: Is it really unlimited?
+A: Until our private API gets shut down 🚨